Maniac (Stray Kids song): Music video

 An accompanying music video for "Maniac was uploaded on March 18, in conjunction with the Oddinary release.
-Directed by Bang Jae-yeob, and choreographed by MOTF (Men of the Future), the music video oscillates between two worlds, depicting the members exploring various locations of a deserted town in an alternate dimension, and doing random things, such as playing on the subway or cleaning up the diner, and the upside-down version of the town.
+Directed by Bang Jae-yeob, the music video oscillates between two worlds, depicting the members exploring various locations of a deserted town in an alternate dimension, and doing random things, such as playing on the subway or cleaning up the diner, and the upside-down version of the town.
 It also shows a giant, graffitied brain, before being transported back to the real world at the end, where the members hold part-time jobs and hang out.
 Rolling Stone India's Divyansha Dongre compares the two worlds as "Marvel's multiverse meets the Stranger Things' upside-down".
 The music video reached 50 million views on March 30, and 100 million views on June 22, becoming the sixth music video to reach this milestone following "God's Menu", "Miroh", "Back Door", "My Pace", and "Thunderous".

-Live performances
+Promotion and live performances

 Stray Kids performed "Maniac" for the first time on March 18, the same date as the release, at Music Bank and The Late Show with Stephen Colbert.
 However, in that day, JYP Entertainment announced that the promotions had been postponed due to most members, except Felix and I.N, testing positive for COVID-19.
 On March 26, the label announced that Stray Kids would continue promoting at the music shows beginning at Show Champion on March 30, including M Countdown, Music Bank, Inkigayo, and Show!
 Music Core.
 The group also performed "Maniac" at Virtual Gayo Top 10 on March 25, and MTV Fresh Out Live on April 1.

 Stray Kids included "Maniac" on the set list of their Maniac World Tour (2022).
 The group performed the song at Seoul Festa's K-Pop Super Live concert at Seoul Olympic Stadium on August 10, alongside "God's Menu".
 Stray Kids performed "Maniac" and "Venom" with the theme "Do You Want to Be Oddinary" at 2022 MAMA Awards on November 29.
 The show depicted a concept of "bizarre laboratory creating eight maniacs" and featured giant spider AR wrapped around the stage.
 They also performed the song alongside "Case 143" at the 2022 KBS Song Festival on December 16.
+The group performed the song at Jimmy Kimmel Live! as musical guest on March 29, 2023.

-The group performed the Japanese version at NHK General TV's Venue101 on June 11, broadcast from World Memorial Hall, where the group held the Kobe show of their concert tour, as well as Best Artist 2022 on December 3, alongside "Circus.
+Stray Kids performed the Japanese version at NHK General TV's Venue101 on June 11, broadcast from World Memorial Hall, where the group held the Kobe show of their concert tour, as well as Best Artist 2022 on December 3, alongside "Circus.

+Usage in media

+"Maniac", alongside "Venom" from the same EP, featured on the fourth episode of American romantic dramedy XO, Kitty.